-The 2014 underwriting year has closed with a declared profit of \$7,778.8k, which represents a return on capacity of 29.1%.
-The 2015 underwriting year has benefited from a lower than average level of claims notifications and currently forecasts a return on capacity of 40.0%.
+The 2015 underwriting year has closed with a declared profit of \$19.3m, which represents a return on capacity of 50.6%.
+The 2016 underwriting year has also benefited from a lower than average level of claims notifications and currently forecasts a return on capacity of 30%.
+The 2017 underwriting year is currently loss making due to the natural catastrophe events.